 Your privacy and care is important to us

-We support the Australian Charter of Health Care Rights developed by Australian Commission on Safety and Quality in Health Care.
-The Charter describes the rights of patients and other people using the Australian health system.
+Australian Charter of Health Care Rights – This Charter describes the rights of patients and other people using the Australian health system.
 These rights are essential to make sure that, wherever and whenever care is provided, it is of high quality and is safe.

-The Charter recognises that people receiving care and people providing care all have important parts to play in achieving health care rights.
-The Charter allows patients, consumers, families, carers and services providing health care to share an understanding of the rights of people receiving health care.
-This helps everyone to work together towards a safe and high quality health system.
+The Charters help everyone to work together towards safe and high quality care.
 A genuine partnership between residents, clients, patients and providers is important so that everyone achieves the best possible outcomes.

 Find out more

 Calvary protects and promotes the rights of each person receiving care.

 You have the right to: